daniel-wrench/sf_gap_analysis/README.md

 7.  **Plot the test set results**

-    1. If on an HPC, download everything in the folder `results/full` to the corresponding folder locally.
+    1. If on an HPC, download everything in the folder `results/full`, excluding the non "with_sfs" corrected ints, to the corresponding folder locally.

     2. **`python 7a_plot_test_results.py`** (scatterplots, boxplots)